jarden015/View-Sync/README.md

 I put a dont sell licence (but free to distribure and use) in case I need money someday, or build a different version through a firm with money, then make that new version open source with more advanced AI features.

 It is Windows only at the moment.
+There is no installer it is all in one folder.
 Its possible I missed some things about different aspect monitors and different resolutions.
 The most likly place I know this would mess up is the top left and right corners where I have mouse enter events.
 Left maximize right minimize.
 Bottom row should also minimize.
 Left click is menu.
 If theres problems start a Issue on the tab above.

 There is some known issues with you tube music page pop ups like "reload page?" and "leave page" that I couldnt block.